Nevin Shapiro: Home transfer

 Shapiro was transferred from federal prison to home confinement on June 11, 2020, where he will continue to serve out the remainder of his 20-year sentence under monitoring by the Federal Bureau of Prisons (BOP).
 The transfer comes on the heels of recent federal prison directives to move some at-risk inmates to home confinement in the face of COVID-19 outbreaks.
 Shapiro, who was 51 at the time, was aided by having served over 50 percent of his sentence, while also demonstrating hypertrophic cardiomyopathy and hypertension, both of which put him at a higher risk of life-threatening complication if he were to contract coronavirus.

 Shapiro was transferred to the home of a family member.
-He will be monitored electronically by the Bureau of Prisons and subject to a range of the bureau's guidelines, which included a ban on the consumption of alcohol, random drug testing, and a monitored walking radius near the residence, and other criteria.
-He will also be required to wear an ankle monitor at all times.
-He will be eligible to hold a job, although any work would require approval through the bureau and his earnings will be garnished to repay remaining restitution to his victims.
+He was to be monitored electronically by the Bureau of Prisons and subject to a range of the bureau's guidelines, which included a ban on the consumption of alcohol, random drug testing, and a monitored walking radius near the residence, and other criteria.
+He was also required to wear an ankle monitor at all times.
+He remained eligible to hold a job, although any work would require approval through the bureau and his earnings were garnished to repay remaining restitution to his victims.

 Shapiro also faces a civil case in Miami, U.S. Securities and Exchange Commission v.
 Shapiro, 10-cv-21281.

+Capitol Investments USA, Inc. was placed into involuntary Chapter 7 bankruptcy in the United States Bankruptcy Court for the Southern District of Florida before Judge Laurel M. Isicoff, after Chicago investor Sherwin Jarol filed a petition alleging Shapiro was concealing assets.
+Miami attorney Joel Tabas of Tabas Freedman was appointed as bankruptcy trustee and pursued clawback actions against financial institutions and professional firms that had facilitated or failed to detect the fraud.
+The trustee's recoveries included a $5.9 million settlement with Bank of America and a $5 million settlement with Greenberg Traurig LLP.
+Additional recovery litigation was handled by firms including Shook, Hardy & Bacon LLP, Levine Kellogg Lehman Schneider + Grossman LLP, Law Office of Mark S. Roher, and the Law Office of Maria Elena Perez, representing various creditor and investor interests throughout the proceedings.

+Commutation

+In December 2024, President Joe Biden commuted Shapiro's sentence, which the Department of Justice stressed "does not imply forgiveness of the underlying offense, but simply remits a portion of the punishment."
+He was officially listed as released on December 22.